saint-broseph/real-time-sentiment-scraper/README.md

 🧠 **SENTILYTICS** - REAL TIME SENTIMENT TRACKER

-Sentilytics is a real-time sentiment analysis web app that compares Twitter and Reddit sentiment for any stock, company, or keyword — powered by NLP, live APIs, and beautiful interactive charts.
+Sentilytics is a real-time sentiment analysis app that pulls live data from Twitter and Reddit about **anything** — stocks, people, events, trends — and visualizes public opinion in seconds.

 🔍 Features:

-- 🪙 Enter any stock/company/crypto keyword
+- 🪙 Enter any keyword
 - 🕊️ Live tweet sentiment from Twitter API (v2)
 - 👽 Real-time Reddit post sentiment via PRAW
 - 🧠 NLP with VADER sentiment analyzer